Fontinalis antipyretica: Description

 F. antipyretica has branched, trailing stems that are triangular in cross-section and may be as long as 60 cm.
 The leaves are quite stiff and are arranged in three overlapping rows.
 Each leaf is lance-shaped or egg-shaped, with a keel and a sharp point, some 4 to 9 mm long.
 There are no flowers but minute spores are sometimes produced in smooth sporangia (capsules) between 2 and 2.6 mm long.

 Distribution and habitat

 F. antipyretica is found in Europe, Asia and parts of Africa.
 It grows attached to submerged rocks in fast-flowing water.
 It also occurs attached to the substrate in lakes and as floating masses in still water, and may be cast up on beaches at the waterside.
-It thrives in shady positions and prefers acid water, a pH of around 8.4 being the maximum tolerated.
+It thrives in shady positions and prefers acidic water, with a pH of around 8.4 being the maximum tolerated.
 It is replaced in highly acid mountain and moorland streams in the UK by Fontinalis squamosa.

 Biology

 Reproduction is mostly by stolons or by the rooting of detached fragments.
 Sexual reproduction does also occur, in the spring in North America, but is relatively unimportant as a means of reproduction.
 Individual plants are either male or female and the capsules housing the spores are seldom observed.

+The species is the first aquatic gametophyte plant to have its genome documented, as well as the first of the Fontinalis genus to be documented.
+It has 16,538 total genes with a genome that's 385.2 Mbp in size.
+It is monophyletic.